jjnikom576/Inject-ShareLib-X86/README.md

 ```

 ## Important Notes
-- This build configuration only supports x86 and x86_64 architectures
+- This build configuration only supports x86 architectures
 - For additional issues or troubleshooting, please research the error messages or create an issue in this repository

 ---